ArteusAI/DubbLM/README.md

 - Enable `--remove_pauses` to optimize timing
 - Use GPU for faster processing when available
 - Consider `--start_time` and `--duration` for testing on video segments
+- **Avoid `--keep_background` on long videos** - Background audio separation consumes significant RAM and may cause memory issues on videos longer than 30 minutes

 ## Roadmap